emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/03-data-structures-part1.md

 [1] "" "" ""
 ```

-You can check if something is a vector:
+You can check if something is a vector using `str` which asks for an object's structure:

 ```r